Documentation

 Learn how to use VTEX APIs to efficiently handle the placement, payment, and delivery aspects of a regular order.

-This step-by-step guide will walk you through the process of using the Checkout API for handling the placement, payment, and delivery aspects of a regular order, with all responsibilities managed within the scope of a single account.
-This process is divided into the following steps:
+This step-by-step guide will walk you through the process of using the Checkout API and Payments Gateway API for handling the placement, payment, and delivery aspects of a regular order, with all responsibilities managed within the scope of a single account.
+It is divided into the following steps:

-1. Assess cart requirements: The process begins with the simulation of a cart to assess available delivery and payment options.
-Additionally, since indicating an email address is necessary to place an order, this step also includes verifying if the provided email is already associated with an existing customer.
+1. Assess cart requirements: Begin by simulating a cart to assess available delivery and payment options.
+This step also involves checking whether the provided email address is already associated with an existing customer, which is required to place an order.

-2. Assemble the cart: After assessing the cart requirements, the next step is to assemble the cart, ensuring that all essential order information is organized according to the orderForm data structure.
+2. Assemble the cart: Continue by building the cart, ensuring that all essential order details are properly structured according to the orderForm data structure.

-3. Handle the order: This step involves placing the order on the VTEX platform and sending the necessary payment data to resolve the order payment.
+3. Handle the order: Place the order on the VTEX platform and send all required payment data to process the payment for the order.

-4. Process and validate the order: The process ends by processing order details and conducting a verification procedure to confirm the successful placement of the order.
+4. Process and validate the order: The process concludes with the processing of order details and a verification procedure to confirm the order's successful placement.

 Before you begin

 Click the steps below to navigate through this article and explore specific topics.
-Relevant code will be highlighted and focused for your convenience on the right side of the screen.
+Relevant code for each phase or parameter is highlighted on the right side of the screen.

 Step 1 - Assessing cart requirements

-In this step, we will verify if your store can fulfill the cart requirements and gather essential order information to ensure a smooth order placement process in the subsequent steps.
+In this step, we will verify that your store can fulfill the cart requirements and collect the essential order details necessary to ensure a smooth order placement process in the subsequent steps.

 Simulating a cart